MARTINABUON/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls_cwd_content-script that duplicates the last line of the file 7-file-file creation
-13-unique-script that takes a list of words as input and prints only words that appear exactly once
+13-unique-script that takes a list of words as input and prints only words that appear exactly once 14-findthatwordisplay lines containing the pattern “root” from the file